resmo/ansiblecookbook/en/04_security/01_manage-private-data.md

 ## How do I store private data in git for Ansible?

 We assume, you use git to manage your ansible projects history.

-Even if you use a private git repo on [GitHub](https://github.com), you should have to trust GitHub, if you store sensible date in your ansible project.
+However, even if you use a private git repo on [GitHub](https://github.com), your data are accessable by GitHub employees and and federal law enforcement).

+So how can we make sure, anyone can get access to your data, but the users you want?

-Below we show how you can handle it savely:
+Below we show you how this can be done:

 ### Solution